-In a proceeding for emergency removal, foster care placement or termination of parental rights, each party (including the child's tribe and custodian) has the right to review all reports and records filed with the court.
-25 U.S.C. § 1912(c); 25 C.F.R. § 23.134.
-Even before a tribe intervenes or in the event a tribe elects not to intervene, it is good practice to share these records with the child's tribe, if requested.
-Unless prohibited by confidentiality rules, sharing information promotes collaboration with a tribe, in terms of locating resources, experts, or vital family history information.
+In a proceeding for emergency removal, foster care placement, or termination of parental rights, each party (including the child's Tribe and custodian) has the right to review all reports and records filed with the court.
+25 U.S.C. § 1912(c); 25 C.F.R. § 23.134.78 Even before a Tribe intervenes or in the event a Tribe elects not to intervene, it is good practice to share these records with the child's Tribe, if requested.
+Unless prohibited by confidentiality rules, sharing information promotes collaboration with the Tribe, in terms of locating resources, experts, or vital family history information.